How to Take a Sahara Desert Tour from Marrakech

 Ait Ben-Haddou is probably the best known of Morocco’s ksars, which are fortified Berber strongholds.
 Once a caravanserai – where traveling merchants would stop for the night and stable their camels – the ksar now supports itself through tourism.

-ⓘ TIP: Be sure to climb all the way to the top for the best views of the area.
+ⓘ TIP: Climb all the way to the top for the best views of the area.

 Tinghir and the Todgha Gorges